Chart Color Schemes

 Educational outcomes in Yarrabilba fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 12.8%, substantially lower than Greater Brisbane's average of 30.5%.
+The area's university qualification rate is 12.8%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 9.3%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 47.1% of residents aged 15+ holding vocational credentials - advanced diplomas (11.5%) and certificates (35.6%).
-Educational participation is high, with 37.4% of residents currently enrolled in formal education: 17.1% in primary, 8.7% in secondary, and 3.2% in tertiary education.
+Vocational credentials are prevalent, with 47.1% of residents aged 15+ holding such qualifications, including advanced diplomas (11.5%) and certificates (35.6%).
+Educational participation is high, with 37.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education